UTFOIL/Vectorization-Public/README.md

 ## Example Datasets

-[This folder](https://drive.google.com/drive/folders/1IO9PmpO0W_E1UaedvzdP5_PzHzfYGO_m?usp=sharing) contains the three example images as they were processed for the [SLAVV methodology manuscript](https://github.com/UTFOIL/Vectorization-Public#Methodology-Manuscript) (_distinct_ from the three images used in the [Tutorial](https://github.com/UTFOIL/Vectorization-Public/blob/master/SLAVV_tutorial_readme.md)).
+[This folder](https://drive.google.com/drive/folders/1IO9PmpO0W_E1UaedvzdP5_PzHzfYGO_m?usp=sharing) and [this repository](https://doi.org/10.18738/T8/NA08NU) contain the three example images as they were processed for the [SLAVV methodology manuscript](https://github.com/UTFOIL/Vectorization-Public#Methodology-Manuscript) (_distinct_ from the three images used in the [Tutorial](https://github.com/UTFOIL/Vectorization-Public/blob/master/SLAVV_tutorial_readme.md)).

 Each of the three ```Image *``` folders in [This folder](https://drive.google.com/drive/folders/1IO9PmpO0W_E1UaedvzdP5_PzHzfYGO_m?usp=sharing) contains:
 	- The original image under its original title as a ```*.tif```